New Hampshire Fish and Game Department

 The New Hampshire Fish and Game Department (NHF&G) is a department within the government of New Hampshire in the United States.
 The Fish and Game Department manages New Hampshire's fish, game, and aquatic plant resources.

 Structure

-The Department was created in 1865 to both propagate and conserve the state's fish and game.
+The department was created in 1865 to both propagate and conserve the state's fish and game.
 The Governor of New Hampshire appoints 11 Fish and Game Commission members; one from each of the state's ten counties, plus one from the Seacoast Region.

+The Executive Director is appointed by the Governor and confirmed by the Executive Council.

+New Hampshire Fish and Game is primarily funded by sources other than New Hampshire general tax dollars.
+Most of the funding that enables the department to manage over 500 species of wildlife and fish and over 74,000 acres of habitat comes from the purchase of hunting and fishing licenses and from public spending on fishing equipment, firearms and ammunition, motor boat fuel, and archery equipment.

-The Department maintains four regional offices within the state:
+The department maintains four regional offices within the state: